The goal is to prevent eggs from traveling from the ovaries to the uterus, so you can’t get pregnant.

 Can I Get My Tubes Untied if I Change My Mind?

 In some cases, it’s possible to reverse tubal ligation.
 But it’s major surgery that requires a couple of days in a hospital.

 There is a good chance that you might not be able to get it reversed.
 It depends on what method of tubal ligation you got, how long ago that was, and whether your tubes are too damaged to undo it.

 Reversing a tubal ligation increases your likelihood of an ectopic pregnancy when compared to patients who have not had previous tubal surgery.
-An ectopic pregnancy occurs when the fertilized egg is in the fallopian tube instead of in the uterus.
-It is a life-threatening condition.
+An ectopic pregnancy occurs when the fertilized egg implants in a place besides the inside of the uterus, most commonly in the fallopian tube.